-All applications for research ethics approval must be reviewed and approved by the School's Human Ethics Advisory Group (HEAG) in the first instance.
-Depending on the nature of the research project and the type of application required for submission, some applications must also be considered by the University's Human Ethics Advisory Committee (HESC) before being granted final approval.
+Human research conducted by students and staff of the University of Melbourne requires ethical approval.
+All applications for research ethics must be reviewed by the MSPS Human Ethics Advisory Group (HEAG) in the first instance.
+Depending on the nature of the research project and the type of application required, some research projects must also be reviewed by one of the University's Human Ethics Sub-Committees (HESC) before being granted approval.

 All applications must be submitted in Themis via the Human Ethics Workbench of the Research Self Service module.
 'Psychological Sciences' should be selected as the responsible HEAG.
 Before accessing the Workbench for the first time, researchers must first create a Themis password via the Themis accounts screen.

-Please do not send these documents to the email accounts of Piers Howe, Marianela Delgado-Henriquez or Marianne Lange as this may prevent them from being processed correctly.
-It is no longer necessary to cc Piers Howe on amendments.
+Please do not send these documents to the email accounts of Simon Laham, Marianela Delgado-Henriquez or Marianne Lange as this may prevent them from being processed correctly.
+It is no longer necessary to cc Simon Laham on amendments.

 2017 HEAG Submission Deadline

 2017 HESC Submission Deadline